elenaDulys/resume/resume.md

     Data analytics and reporting for utility energy efficiency programs.

-    - analyze and report utility program performance based on Likert-based customer satisfaction ratings / the "Net Promoter Score" from utility customer surveys
+    - analyzed and report utility program performance based on Likert-based customer satisfaction ratings / the "Net Promoter Score" from utility customer surveys
-    - verify reported deemed savings for the utility Consumers Energy
+    - verified reported deemed savings for the utility Consumers Energy
-    - assist with research implementation for energy efficient measures
+    - assisted with research implementation for energy efficient measures
-    - complete administrative work associated with energy efficiency program implementation
+    - completed administrative work associated with energy efficiency program implementation